 Salesforce Last Activity Date Formula

-In Salesforce, generally, we can perform two kinds of activities on any object such as creating a record and modifying a record.
+In Salesforce, we can generally perform two types of activities on any object, such as creating a record and modifying an existing record.
 So, for the last activity date formula, we only need to track the last time a record was modified or created.

-And, to create this formula, we utilized only two pre-defined fields LastModifiedDate and CreatedDate of any Salesforce object.
+To create this formula, we utilized only two predefined fields, LastModifiedDate and CreatedDate, of any Salesforce object.
 And in return, the formula field displays the last modified or creation date and time of the record.

 Now, let’s see two different formulas to calculate the last activity date in Salesforce.
-In the next section, we will learn to use these formulas in Salesforce Lightning and Salesforce Classic.
+In the next section, we will learn to use these formulas in Salesforce.

 Formula #1